Michaelina Bellamy: Controversy

 In January 2007, Michaelina Bellamy was assaulted by a priest, who she claimed had become obsessed with her.
 She was working as an Events Coordinator for Our Lady of Las Vegas Catholic Church, in Las Vegas, NV, and worked under Rev. George Chaanine.
 On January 26, 2007, around 5pm, George Chaanine crept up behind Bellamy, and smashed her in the head with a large wine bottle.
 When she was not subdued, he struggled and beat her, breaking her hand, and choking her until "she felt she was dying."
 She told police that she was losing consciousness and started to pray.
 Bellamy testified in court that the priest assaulted her sexually, but later agreed to drop those charges in order to avoid a lengthy trial.
 Chaanine ran from the scene and fled to California and Arizona, while a nationwide manhunt was conducted for 5 days.
 The case appeared on America's Most Wanted, and Chaanine was apprehended 30 miles outside of Phoenix, in Apache Junction, AZ on January 31, 2007.
 Chaanine was held on a $1 Million bond, pending arraignment in March 2007.
 Bellamy was treated at University Medical Center in Las Vegas for a large head gash, that reportedly needed 20 staples along her skull.
 She suffered a broken left hand and multiple bruises and contusions.
 Both Bellamy and her youngest daughter testified that Chaanine was obsessed with Bellamy, stating, "..the more I stayed away, the more he pushed..."
 Chaanine took a plea deal to agree to plead guilty to Felony Battery with a Deadly Weapon, which carried a maximum number of 15 years in prison.
 Chaanine went to prison from 2007 until 2013, after being released on parole.

 Personal life

 Michaelina Bellamy married jazz conductor Johnny Veith in the mid-70s, and they had three daughters.
 When not on tour with larger acts, they played together in smaller lounges and supper clubs across the country, and along the California coastline.
 They divorced in 1997.

 Death

-Michaelina Bellamy died two months and six days from her 60th birthday on April 7, 2012, after battling acute myeloid leukemia for a year.
-She was interred at the Southern Nevada Veterans Memorial Cemetery in Boulder City, Nevada.
-She is survived by her three daughters and eight grandchildren.
+Michaelina Bellamy on April 7, 2012, after battling acute myeloid leukemia.